 We’re so excited you’ll be taking a class with us!
 We provide a warm, friendly environment where everyone is safe to explore and practice.
 We welcome potters with a wide range of backgrounds and skill levels, and our community works hard to create an inclusive environment.
 Everyone is welcome!

 For Workshop Participants

 We’ll send you some workshop-specific info about a week before your workshop starts.
-If you haven’t heard from us five days before the workshop, please get in touch to make sure you’re registered properly.
+If you haven’t heard from us a few days before the workshop, please get in touch to make sure you’re registered properly.

 Private lessons are generally an introduction to throwing on the potter’s wheel.
 If you’d like to learn or develop a different skill, your instructor will arrange that with you.

 Clay, glaze, and firing for the work you create during your private lesson is included in the cost of the lesson.
 It will typically take several weeks for your creation to work its way through the kiln and be ready for pick-up.

 Here are a few notes to keep in mind before your first class:

 - If you have tools, bring them to the first class.
 Otherwise, we will have kits available for sale.

 - You’ll be buying a bag of clay, which lasts most students through the 8-week class.
 Each bag costs a little less than $20.
 This fee also covers the cost of glazes and other materials you’ll use during the class.
 To protect our kiln, we require everyone in the studio to use our in-house clays and glazes.

 - Bring a credit card; we don’t take cash.